Archives

 Her vibrant watercolors have been exhibited extensively in museums and galleries from Southern California to Scotland.

-Roski also illustrates children’s books: Mei Ling in China City, a multi cultural book based on a true story of events during World War II in Los Angeles China City, was published in 2008, later, Thomas the T. Rex, a children’s book for the Natural History Museum of Los Angeles, was completed.
+Roski also illustrated children’s books: Mei Ling in China City, a multi cultural book based on a true story of events during World War II in Los Angeles China City, was published in 2008, later, Thomas the T. Rex, a children’s book for the Natural History Museum of Los Angeles, was completed.
 A U.S.C.
 Alumni Association cookbook illustrated by Roski has been published as two editions and its original paintings were on exhibit at the University Club.
 Since 2010 Roski’s work has been exhibited in the Masters of the American West at the Autry National Center, starting with a series of watercolor paintings of dream catchers.